Things to Do in Austria in November

 What's happening during your visit

 Austria's most prestigious film festival runs late October through early November, screening 300+ films at venues like the Gartenbaukino with its 700-seat curved screen.
-The festival keeps a hometown spirit—you'll queue beside Vienna film students for midnight screenings and share Gösser beer with directors at festival bars that spill onto Mariahilfer Straße.
+The festival keeps a hometown spirit, you'll queue beside Vienna film students for midnight screenings and share Gösser beer with directors at festival bars that spill onto Mariahilfer Straße.
 Tickets cost the same as regular cinema but sell out fast for Austrian premieres.

-November 11th marks Austria's release of young Heuriger wine—traditional taverns from Vienna's Grinzing to the Wachau Valley pour this year's harvest with roasted goose and chestnuts.
+November 11th marks Austria's release of young Heuriger wine, traditional taverns from Vienna's Grinzing to the Wachau Valley pour this year's harvest with roasted goose and chestnuts.
 The wine tastes like liquid autumn with slight fermentation bubbles, and locals treat it as the official start of wine tavern season.
 In villages like Gamlitz in Styria, winemakers host traditional Martinssingen where children parade with lanterns between vineyards.

 The city's museums stay open until midnight for one November weekend, with classical concerts in Baroque churches and modern art installations in 1000-year-old fortresses.
-Salzburg residents treat it as their night to reclaim the old town—you'll see families with grandparents queueing for modern art at the Rupertinum while students pack into courtyard concerts at Hohensalzburg.
+Salzburg residents treat it as their night to reclaim the old town, you'll see families with grandparents queueing for modern art at the Rupertinum while students pack into courtyard concerts at Hohensalzburg.
 Most events are free with a Salzburg Card.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid